Vyral/mark-ramey/_posts/2021-08-17-another-contest-with-the-mark-ramey-group.md

 {% include excerpt.html %}

 I wanted to say thank you to Gerald Matthews for participating in and winning our last contest.
 He gave us the opportunity to help two families sell their homes.
-Thanks again, and congratulations on winning that $200 Visa gift card. **It was so successful that we’re putting our money where our mouth is and running another contest.** If you connect us with someone you know who is selling a property between now and the end of October, we’re going to enter you into another drawing for a $200 Visa gift card.
+Thanks again, and congratulations on winning that $200 Visa gift card. **It was so successful that we’re putting our money where our mouth is and running another contest.** If you connect us with someone you know who is selling a property between now and the end of October, we’re going to [enter](https://forms.gle/oUsDY7BPZptoeLGz6){: target="_blank" rel="noopener"} you into another drawing for a $200 Visa gift card.

 Thank you so much for your continued support, and if there’s anyone we can help with buying or selling, you can contact us at 407-270-0011 or [Mark@TheMarkRameyGroup.com](mailto:Mark@TheMarkRameyGroup.com).